Ferrari F2012: Season overview

 In the week before the Malaysian Grand Prix, Ferrari took the extraordinary step of preparing a brand-new chassis for Massa.
 Unable to explain the difference between Alonso and Massa's performances in Melbourne, the team prepared the chassis for Massa in the belief that the car he used in Australia was flawed.

-In the race, extreme weather conditions led to Alonso taking the lead after round of pit stops.
-The Ferrari F2012 showed it has very good performance in damp conditions, but as the track started to dry, Sauber had better pace than Ferrari and Pérez cut Alonso's advantage from seven seconds to just half a second.
+In the race, extreme weather conditions led to Alonso taking the lead after the first round of pit stops.
+The Ferrari F2012 showed that it had very good performance in damp conditions, but as the track started to dry, Sauber had better pace than Ferrari and Pérez cut Alonso's advantage from seven seconds to just half a second.
 Soon Alonso pitted from the lead and Pérez a lap later, keeping Alonso in first position because Pérez had to drive a whole lap longer on intermediates, while Alonso, having pitted, drove that lap on mediums thus increasing the advantage over Pérez to five seconds.
-Pérez again started chasing down Alonso and again cutting the advantage, but his front tyres began to wear out quickly because of driving just behind Alonso's F2012 which eventually led to Pérez making a mistake, thus having him again more than five seconds behind Alonso.
+Pérez again started chasing down Alonso and again cutting the advantage, but his front tyres began to wear out quickly because of driving just behind Alonso's F2012 which eventually led to Pérez making a mistake,running deep at the chicane, thus having him again more than five seconds behind Alonso.
 There was not enough time to chase him again so Alonso went on to win the race, the first for the brand-new F2012.

 In China, the F2012 had a similar gap to the fastest cars, Alonso qualifying ninth and Massa twelfth.
 In the race, however, Alonso again showed his skill and had a chance to fight for fourth place, but lack of the pace in the final stages of the race, and Alonso going off the track while trying to pass a driver ahead in the middle of the corner led to him taking ninth at the end of the race.
 Massa finished 13th.

-In Bahrain, which did not suit F2012 at all, Massa qualified 14th, and Alonso ninth, having not gone on the track in Q3 in order to preserve tyres for the race.
+In Bahrain, which did not suit the F2012 at all, Massa qualified 14th, and Alonso ninth, having not set a time in Q3 in order to preserve tyres for the race.
 The race itself did not provide any surprise, Alonso finishing in seventh and Massa in ninth position.

-At the in-season testing that took place at Mugello circuit, Ferrari tried different solutions of exhaust system in order to improve the traction of the car, and to make it less sensitive to throttle position, which makes the car much easier to handle.
-So they came up with solution which did exactly as mentioned before, but still there was plenty of room for more improvements.
+At the in-season testing that took place at Mugello Circuit, Ferrari tried different solutions of the exhaust system in order to improve the traction of the car, and to make it less sensitive to its throttle position, which would make the car much easier to handle.
+So they came up with a solution which did exactly as mentioned before, but still had plenty of room for more improvements.
 With that solution, Ferrari set off to Spain.